Dr Tim Peterson

 - Hydrological resilience (hydrology, resilience, catchment modelling)

-Dr Tim Peterson has over 14 years experience in hydrological and hydrogeological research and consulting.
-He completed his Phd in 2009 on pioneering work on catchment resilience and multiple steady states (http://hdl.handle.net/11343/35439) and was subsequently awarded an Australian Research Council Post-doctoral Fellowship to continue this research.
+I completed my Phd in 2009 on pioneering work on catchment resilience and multiple steady states (http://hdl.handle.net/11343/35439) and was subsequently awarded an Australian Research Council Post-doctoral Fellowship to continue this research.

-More recently, he's been researching the use of statistics to identify catchments with multiple steady states.
+More recently, I've been researching the use of statistics to identify catchments with multiple steady states.
 This research has also allowed considerably greater quantitative value to be derived from groundwater monitoring.
-Specifically, he's developed nonlinear groundwater time-series approaches for extrapolating and decomposing hydrographs and probabilistic geostatistical methods for mapping groundwater elevation.
-These tools have considerable practical outcomes and, in collaboration with himself, these tools have been utilised by The Department of Environment and Primary Industries (Vic.), Power and Water Corporation (N.T.), W.A.
-Water Corporation and the Bureau of Meteorology - with the latter adopting the mapping techniques for the National Water Accounts.
+Specifically, I've developed nonlinear groundwater time-series approaches for extrapolating and decomposing hydrographs and probabilistic geostatistical methods for mapping groundwater elevation.
+These tools have considerable practical outcomes and, in collaboration, they've been adopted by The Department of Environment and Primary Industries (Vic.), Power and Water Corporation (N.T.) and the Bureau of Meteorology - with the latter adopting the mapping techniques for the National Water Accounts.

 - Dr. Vahid Shapoori: Statistical decomposition of groundwater hydrographs into climate and pumping impacts. (completed)